The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Packaging & sustainability

-Both companies pack their food over dry ice to keep it completely frozen throughout the shipment, and the cardboard boxes and insulating liners are recyclable.
+Both companies pack their fresh food over dry ice to keep it completely frozen throughout the shipment, and the cardboard boxes and insulating liners are recyclable.

 Both companies also package their meals similarly in flat, square or rectangular plastic that makes it easy to stack your meals in the freezer.